Home - Blog

 Disadvantages

-Tin and copper have a strong affinity toward each other.
+Tin and copper have a strong affinity with each other.
 It means that the diffusion of one of these metals into the other is inevitable.
 The result is a shorter shelf life when compared to most other PCB surface finishes.
 It may also limit the PCB performance.
 It is its most significant shortcoming.
 Other shortcomings include:

-• not ideal for PTH
+• Not ideal for PTH

 • It results in tin whiskering